 WorkKeys® is to industry as ACT is to college.
-Many employers find WorkKeys® scores helpful in determining applicants that demonstrate specific job skills.
-The Alabama Career Readiness Certificate reports an individual's Applied Mathematics, Locating Information, and Reading for Information skills in relation to the level of skills needed in 80% of the jobs and occupations contained the ACT's WorkKeys® national database.
+Many employers find WorkKeys® scores helpful in determining job placement.
+The Alabama Career Readiness Certificate reports an individual's Applied Mathematics, Graphic Literacy, and Workplace Document skills in relation to the level of skills needed in 80% of the jobs and occupations contained the ACT's WorkKeys® national database.
 Certificate awards include Bronze, Silver, Gold, and Platinum certificates -each awarded based on assessment scores.